 - Place all ingredients in a jar.
 Shake to mix well.

-- Taste seasoning blend and adjust to your personal preference.
+- Start with 1 tablespoon of sage.
+Taste the seasoning blend and adjust to your personal preference.

 - Store in the pantry for several months.